 Jeremiah 11:10 “They are turned back to the iniquities of their forefathers, which refused to hear my words; and they went after other gods to serve them: the house of Israel and the house of Judah have broken my covenant which I made with their fathers.”

-According to Kimchi, this prophecy was delivered out in the times of Jehoiakim.
-There had been a reforming in the reign of Josiah, but now they had rebelled against the Lord, and had returned to their former idolatries that had been practiced in the times of Amon, Manasseh, and Ahaz.
+According to Kimchi, this prophecy was delivered in the times of Jehoiakim.
+There had been a reforming during the reign of Josiah, but now they had rebelled against the LORD, and had returned to their former idolatries that had been practiced in the times of Amon, Manasseh, and Ahaz.